West Eau Claire – Public Art

 As part of Calgary’s downtown riverfront, West Eau Claire Park is a well-loved and utilized public space.
 Defining the edge of the Centre City, people of all ages and backgrounds come together to enjoy the river and open spaces along the park.

 In 2014 The City began a park design development process which involved community engagement with area residents, stakeholders, and citizens.
 This resulted in The West Eau Claire Park Public Realm Plan.
 This plan aims to build on the river’s inherent qualities and to create an inspiring public park that truly represents modern Calgary.

 Phase I of The West Eau Claire Park Public Realm Plan is focused on the Delta Garden, located south of the iconic Peace Bridge.
-The public art will be integrated directly into the landscape of the garden.
-Thousands of brass survey monuments will be embedded in the pathway, glittering like light across water.
-The survey monuments will be inscribed with words from Calgarians and visitors, collected through the Invisible City Survey.
-You’re invited to participate in the online survey until Thursday, November 9, 2017 at midnight.
+The public art is integrated directly into the landscape of the garden.
+Thousands of brass survey monuments are embedded in the pathway, glittering like light across water.
+The survey monuments are inscribed with words from Calgarians and visitors, collected through the Invisible City Survey.

 Intended to trace ‘desire lines’ through (and beyond) our city, this artwork speaks to the disconnect between manmade methods of mapping the landscape, the land’s constantly-changing natural divisions, and the power of our perception to transform any given place.
 Informed by two years of research and experimentation, the public artwork was designed for the site-specific context of West Eau Claire Park and the people who use that space.
 By collecting a spectrum of perspectives, the artists hope to illuminate our own invisible city.

 You can read more about this project at www.invisiblecitysurvey.com